Buckley Webcast: Redlining reinvented — Evolving theories aimed at banks and nonbanks alike

 While redlining conceptually remains the same, the theories upon which claims are predicated have evolved in novel ways that are very different from historic redlining cases.
 Evaluating redlining risk is essential, and maintaining the status quo in such evaluations may no longer be enough.
 Buckley partners Jonice Gray Tucker, Kari Hall, and Josh Kotin discussed developments in redlining cases and best practices for managing the associated risk.

-You can view previous webcasts on demand by visiting our archive.
+A recording of this presentation is not available at this time.
+You can view many of our previous webcasts on demand by visiting our archive.